ucmercedrobotics/NextBestView/README.md

 make build-image
 ```

-### Simulation
-If you're running in simulation, you'll be forwarding graphic display to noVNC using your browser.
+You'll be forwarding graphic display to noVNC using your browser.
 First start the Docker network that will manage these packets:
 To start, make your local Docker network to connect your VNC client, local machine, and Kinova together.
 You'll use this later when remote controlling the Kinova.
 ```bash